utsav-devadiga/devportfolioV2/src/pages/blog/3certificate-pinning.md

 ### Step 4: Custom Trust Manager for Advanced Scenarios

-For scenarios requiring deeper control, like handling self-signed certificates, manually configuring a custom X509TrustManager and SSLContext is advisable.
+For scenarios requiring deeper control, like handling self-signed certificates , manually configuring a custom X509TrustManager and SSLContext is advisable.
 This approach provides a programmable layer for precise security handling.

 For advanced scenarios, manually verify the server's certificate by implementing a custom X509TrustManager: